- April 25, 2021

 Not only that, but as a measure of performance they are compared with a peer group of other players.
 So as a player or a prop trader, there is a degree of natural competition within a group.

-So finding a group of like-minded and open traders who are willing to share and compete could be a crucial spark to really get you going.
+Finding a group of like-minded and open traders who are willing to share and compete could be a crucial spark to really get you going.
+This is why our live trading room is such a huge plus for all those traders who own our trading systems.

 If you take the time to cultivate an environment and mind-set where drive and determination have the chance to flourish, you’ll give yourself a competitive edge over other traders.